BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/21-AdvancedFilterInCrud.md

         <bia-table-header
   ```

-  And add at the end a clossing div
+  And add at the end a closing div
   ```html
   </div>
   ```